mdw-nl/v6-average-r-py/README.md

 --------------------

-# v6-average-py
+# What's this?
-This algoithm is part of the [vantage6](https://vantage6.ai) solution.
-Vantage6 allowes to execute computations on federated datasets.

-## Read more
-This algorithm is part of the [documentation](https://docs.vantage6.ai/v/2.0.0/algorithm-development/create-new-algorithm).
+This is a simple example of an algortihm using R and python.
+The goal is to demo several ways of interacting with R within a vantage6 algorithm.

+It's based on the example [average algorithm available here](https://github.com/IKNL/v6-average-py).

 ------------------------------------
 > [vantage6](https://vantage6.ai)